johyexson/Customer_Segmentation_Analysis/README.md

 # Hypothesis
 This is my assumption based on the findings of the EDA conducted:
 - Customers that spend a significant number of time(tenure) with the company yield profitability for the company in terms of revenue.
+It is therefore important to pinpoint these valuable customers and tailor marketing strategies to retain them.
 # Data Clustering
 I applied the unsupervised machine learning approach using K-means algorithm for the customer segmentation.
 The several steps of the algorithm are as follows:
 - Utilized the Elbow method to determine the optimal number of clusters.